gdfzero/gdfplay/docs/android/kr/README.md

 // do upscale inference
 upscaler.upscaleToBitmap(input, result);

-// use result Bitmap object
+// use result Bitmap object in your code
 ...

-// clearBuffers() must be called after inference, or may cause memory leak. upscaler.clearBuffers();
+// clearBuffers() must be called after each time inference (upscaleToBitmap) is called, or may cause memory leak. upscaler.clearBuffers();

+//When video/stream finished
 `upscaler.close()`를 통해 객체를 해제합니다.
 ```